EggBanana123/TeamForever-v4-1.3/README.md

   * Clone the repo and its other dependencies with the following command: `git clone --recursive https://github.com/ElspethThePict/TeamForever-v4-1.3.git`
   * Go into the repo you just cloned with `cd TeamForever-v4-1.3`.

-### Make
-* Run `make -j5`.
-  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
-  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9).

 ### CMake

-Compiling is as simple as typing the following in the root repository directory:
+Compiling is as simple as typing the following:
 ```
 cmake -B build
 cmake --build build --config release
 ```

+### Make
+* Run `make -j5`.
+  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
+  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9).

 ## Mac
 * Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.